iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Convergence, Completeness in Metric Space.md

 This theorem provides an alternative to showing that a particular subspace of a metric space is complete or incomplete.
 We now show that $M\subseteq X$ to be incomplete by showing that every limit point of the set is a member of the set, the alternative negates the need to use the Cauchy convergence sequence, which sometimes very complicated to use.
 It also provides a way of showing that a closed subspace is gong to be complete.

-For example about what metric spaces are complete and what is not, consider visiting: [[Examples of Incomplete, Complete Metrics Space]] for more examples.
+For example about what metric spaces are complete and what is not, consider visiting: [[Examples for Metric Space]] for more examples.

 **References**: 1.4-7 in Kreyzig's Intro to Functional Analysis textbook.